zeux/zeux.github.io/_posts/2026-06-17-zigzag-decoding-avx512.md

 Experimentally, for meshoptimizer:

 - In vertex codec, this is not very useful because the loop where this can be applied is bottlenecked by a combination of a latency "spine" that accumulates deltas and vector stores that overwhelm the store unit.
 The rest of the code has enough execution resources: even though the new code requires fewer of them, it does not change the performance.
-- In meshlet codec, part of the decoding process is an actual throughput-bottlenecked loop (yay!); and in that loop, using this decoding method does indeed improve decoding performance measurably.
-However, meshlet codec currently does not have an AVX-512 (or even an AVX2) path; and, simply making the decoding loop wider to match the AVX-512 register width may have a more significant impact.
+- In meshlet codec, part of the decoding process is an actual throughput-bottlenecked loop (yay!); and in that loop, using this decoding method does indeed improve decoding performance measurably (~3%).
+However, meshlet codec currently does not have an AVX-512 (or even an AVX2) path; and making the decoding loop wider to match the AVX-512 register width might have a more significant impact.

 In addition, this code works fine when compiled with GCC, but Clang decides it is a smart compiler and removes our mask trick entirely!
 Which ends up producing the exact same code we started from: